huyang531/ece-1724-project/README.md

 # TOOD

-- Fix sending/receiving message
 - ChatRoom session (how to disconnect websocket when going back to the Home Screen, equivalence of use_effect_with()?)
 - Show Room ID in ChatRoom
+- Show Chat history when user joined Chat Room
 - Add back button
-- Add Chat history